Vol. 62, 2023

 spreading quickly and could gradually outcompete the common and less

-virulent type J. Type T being intermediate between types R and J might
+virulent type J. Type T, being intermediate between types R and J,

-be important for study on the pathogenic mechanism of V. destructor in A. mellifera.
+ought to be studied to better understand the pathogenic mechanism of V. destructor in A. mellifera.
+Moreover, for areas

 quarantine requirements are crucial for reducing invasion risks.

 Key words: Mite, Varroa destructor, Bee, COI, ITS.

 CL, Yeh WB.
 2023.
 Genetic profile of the parasitic varroan mite Varroa destructor

 (Arachnida: Mesostigmata: Varroidae) in Taiwan: a new Taiwanese